 The final level of appellate review is the Supreme Court of the United States.

 Federal Rules of Bankruptcy Procedure

 The proceedings in bankruptcy courts are governed by the Federal Rules of Bankruptcy Procedure.
 As the name suggests, these rules govern the procedural aspects of bankruptcy proceedings and trials, such as the time within which you must file your bankruptcy schedules.
 In large part, the bankruptcy rules of procedure mirror and incorporate the Federal Rules of Civil Procedure, which govern litigation in other federal courts.
-Thus, litigation in bankruptcy courts is very similar to litigation in federal district courts.

 Finding Bankruptcy Courts